Accessibility statement

 Maps

-Maps and mapping services are exempt as long as essential information is provided in accessible digital manner for maps intended for navigational use.
+Maps and mapping services are exempt as long as essential information is provided in an accessible digital manner.
 We have implemented this methodology wherever maps are used.

-We aim to meet the needs of all visitors to our site, but we don't yet have a way of presenting geographical information (maps and site plans etc.) in a fully achievable and accessible format.
-Currently all accessible map solutions would be impossible to implement for all residents due to both resource and installation issues.
-As new technologies emerge we will revaluate this topic.
+We aim to meet the needs of all visitors to our site, but we don't yet have a way of presenting geographical information (maps and site plans, etc.) in a fully achievable and accessible format.
+Currently, all accessible map solutions would be impossible to implement for all residents due to both resource and installation issues.
+As new technologies emerge, we will reevaluate this.

 We sometimes use Google Maps on the site.
 We are aware of some accessibility issues with them: form controls missing accessible names, pins missing alternative text, and some text being clipped when resized.